-Every single morning of the world for as long as she had her space in it, and was able to stand on her own two dainty feet, she rose, knelt for prayers and went quietly to the kitchen.
+Every single morning of the world for as long as she had her space in it and was able to stand on her own two dainty feet, she rose, knelt for prayers and went quietly to the kitchen.

 Her long hair was deftly pinned up, secured in a bun.
 She dressed quickly, and smoothed on her apron.
-Always she wore an apron, except at church; mostly stitched from her stack of feed-sacks that she kept neatly washed and pressed in a chest in her bedroom.
-Granddaddy called her Margaret, or Meggie. or some sort of endearment; to us she was Grandma.
+Always she wore an apron, except at church, mostly stitched from her stack of feed-sacks that she kept neatly washed and pressed in a chest in her bedroom.
+Granddaddy called her Margaret, or Meggie; or some sort of endearment; to us she was Grandma.

 She moved swiftly through the years, even when age and widowhood laid a heavy hand on her; and the first chore she did every morning, was make the coffee.
-Probably chickory.
+Probably chicory.
 Black as purgatory and strong enough to make you sit up and take deep breaths.

 While the coffee was settling nicely on the huge old wood stove, she hummed “Amazing Grace,” took her shallow wooden bowl lined with years of soft splinters, and filled it from the endless stream of flour in the pie safe.
 No doubt it was still dark as Egypt outside.
-She kept a Pharaoh’s supply of fresh buttermilk and pure lard to balance up the right side of the kitchen; she gently pressed each biscuit until they shone like mounds of white clouds; then “The Lord shall preserve thy going out and thy coming in.”
+She kept a Pharaoh’s supply of fresh buttermilk and pure lard to balance up the right side of the kitchen.
+She gently pressed each biscuit until they shone like mounds of white clouds; then “The Lord shall preserve thy going out and thy coming in.”
 (Psalms 121.)
 Into the oven they went!

 How strange that I should remember all these things, when I have already forgotten the color of her eyes.

 Mama and I went back time and time again over the years.
-We didn’t say much, just stood, heads together, two lost souls, looking out over the Chinaberry trees beyond the clear Southern sky, and thinking of Grandma: and all the years that were.
+We didn’t say much, just two lost souls, looking out over the Chinaberry trees beyond the clear Southern sky, and thinking of Grandma: and all the years that were.
 “There’s a better time awaiting, in the sweet Lord, by and by.”